PLCnext/MqttGdsConnector/README.md

 ```
 The configuration was loaded successfully, no schema violations were detected.

-**Note:** Every schema violations (missing json seperators or missing mandatory fields) will lead to an error at this position.
+**Note:** Every schema violation (missing json separators or missing mandatory fields) will lead to an error at this position.
 The message indicates the kind of the error.

 ```